VSCodeVim/Vim/README.md

 ## Contributing

 This project is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
 For a quick tutorial on how you can help, see our [contributing guide](/.github/CONTRIBUTING.md).

-## VSCodeVim Tricks!

-**Awesome Features You Might Not Know About**

-Vim has a lot of nooks and crannies.
-VSCodeVim preserves some of the coolest nooks and crannies of Vim.
-And then we add some of our own!
-Some of our favorite include:

-* `gd` - jump to definition. _Astoundingly_ useful in any language that VSCode provides definition support for.
-I use this one probably hundreds of times a day.
-* `gq` on a visual selection - Reflow and wordwrap blocks of text, preserving commenting style.
-Great for formatting documentation comments.
-* `gc`, which adds another cursor on the next word it finds which is the same as the word under the cursor.
-* `af`, a command that I added in visual mode, which selects increasingly large blocks of text. e.g. if you had "blah (foo [bar 'ba|z'])" then it would select 'baz' first.
-If you pressed `af` again, it'd then select [bar 'baz'], and if you did it a third time it would select "(foo [bar 'baz'])".
-* `gh`, another custom VSCodeVim command.
-This one is equivalent to hovering your mouse over wherever the cursor is.
-Handy for seeing types and error messages without reaching for the mouse!

-(The mnemonic: selecting blocks is fast af! :wink:)

 ## Special Shoutouts to Cool Contributors